iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

  # APAtrap
 The APAtrap R package does the following:
-1. Refines annotated 3'UTR and identifies novel 3' UTRs and 3' UTR extensions.
+1. Refines annotated 3'UTR and identifies novel 3' UTRs and 3' UTR extensions
 2. Aims to identify all potential APA (alternative polyadenylation) sites
-3. Detects genes with differential APA site usage between conditions by leveraging the resolution of RNA-seq data.
+3. Detects genes with differential APA site usage between conditions by leveraging the resolution of RNA-seq data

-The [paper](https://academic.oup.com/bioinformatics/article/34/11/1841/4816794) is titled APAtrap: identification and quantification of alternative polyadenylation sites from RNA-seq data.
-The [application download](https://sourceforge.net/projects/apatrap/files/) is free to download and [user manual](https://sourceforge.net/p/apatrap/wiki/User%20Manual/) was used as a referrence to create the nextflow pipeline flow of this module.
+The [paper](https://academic.oup.com/bioinformatics/article/34/11/1841/4816794) is titled APAtrap: identification and quantification of alternative polyadenylation sites from RNA-seq data The [application download](https://sourceforge.net/projects/apatrap/files/) is free to download and [user manual](https://sourceforge.net/p/apatrap/wiki/User%20Manual/) was used as a referrence to create the nextflow pipeline flow of this module

 ### Steps to run this:
  - Replace "path_to" in samplesheet_example_files.csv with the path to the reference input files